 Faculty

 Ventura Charter School has recruited a staff possessing a wealth of knowledge, experience and expertise in progressive, constructivist education.
-Our teachers are skilled at using project-based, structured cooperative learning strategies, integrated thematic units, multicultural education and conflict resolution.
+Our teachers are skilled at using project-based, structured cooperative learning strategies, integrated thematic units, multicultural education, and conflict resolution.
 They enthusiastically collaborate to provide an academically challenging and enriching educational environment for our students.

 Lisa Hildebrand, Executive Director

 Lisa began her teaching career over 18 years ago and quickly realized that she wanted to work in alternative education.
-After a 10-year teaching position at Open Classroom in Ventura, she took some time off to stay at home with her baby girl, Kaitlyn, and returned to Ventura Charter School five years later.
+After a 10-year teaching position at Open Classroom in Ventura, she took some time off to stay at home with her baby girl, Kaitlyn and returned to Ventura Charter School five years later.
 Lisa is passionately committed to helping children find the joy in learning, themselves, and their world.
-Drawing from her experience teaching K - 5th grades, as well as holding a Masters in Education and an Administrative Credential, Lisa's focus is on creating a safe place for educators, students and parents to reach their personal potential.
+Drawing from her experience teaching K - 5th grades, as well as holding a Masters in Education and an Administrative Credential, Lisa's focus is on creating a safe place for educators, students, and parents to reach their personal potential.

 Christi Sandbach, Assistant Director

-Terri holds a Masters in Education with an emphasis in Literacy and Social Justice and a BA in Outdoor Recreation with a minor in Exercise Science and Sport Psychology.
-She has taught for over 20 years in constructivist classrooms, served as an adjunct professor and lecturer (teaching graduate courses in Language Arts Methodology at Antioch University and the University of California Santa Barbara) served as a Mentor Teacher, and designed and led numerous workshops for educators.
+Terri holds a Master's in Education with an emphasis in Literacy and Social Justice and a B.A. in Outdoor Recreation with a minor in Exercise Science and Sport Psychology.
+She has taught for over 20 years in constructivist classrooms, served as an adjunct professor and lecturer (teaching graduate courses in Language Arts Methodology at Antioch University and the University of California Santa Barbara), served as a Mentor Teacher, and designed and led numerous workshops for educators.
 She is dedicated to helping children discover joy in the process of learning about themselves and the world through literacy and integrated projects.
 Terri chose to teach at VCS because it champions childhood and is a place where she can contribute to creating an equitable and just world within a community of other progressive, anti-racist educators.
 She believes that connection, authenticity, and play are sacred within the classroom so that all children can be seen, feel safe to take risks, and experience a deep sense of belonging.
-When not at school you can find Terri soaking up a delicious book, traveling and exploring wild places, and playing in nature with her fun-loving daughter.
+When not at school, you can find Terri soaking up a delicious book, traveling and exploring wild places, and playing in nature with her fun-loving daughter.

 Hannah Allen, Grades 1-2

-Hannah is deeply reflective on the positive influence her teachers from her early childhood education have had on her - who she is and where she finds her joy!
-She states confidently that her relationships with her teachers have given her access to her best self, and has found unmatchable joy since re-entering a caring learning community in pursuit of her Teaching Credential at Antioch University, Santa Barbara.
-Harmoniously paired with two extraordinary teachers from Ventura Charter School, Hannah fulfilled her student teaching experience embraced by the VCS community, and is absolutely elated to find herself continuing her career at this remarkable institution.
+Hannah is deeply reflective of the positive influence her teachers from her early childhood education have had on her - who she is and where she finds her joy!
+She states confidently that her relationships with her teachers have given her access to her best self, and she has found unmatchable joy since re-entering a caring learning community in pursuit of her Teaching Credential at Antioch University, Santa Barbara.
+Harmoniously paired with two extraordinary teachers from Ventura Charter School, Hannah fulfilled her student teaching experience embraced by the VCS community and is absolutely elated to find herself continuing her career at this remarkable institution.
 She completed her thesis detailing her passion for student to teacher relationships, the power of belonging, and school connectedness, and is fully committed to fostering and maintaining sincere collaboration with her students.
-Hannah has a Bachelor of Arts Degree in Studio Art from Wheaton College in Massachusetts, a Master’s Degree in Education, and Multiple Subject Teaching, 2-Dimensional Art and Introductory Art Credentials from Antioch University, Santa Barbara.
+Hannah has a Bachelor of Arts Degree in Studio Art from Wheaton College in Massachusetts, a Master’s Degree in Education, and Multiple Subject Teaching, 2-Dimensional Art, and Introductory Art Credentials from Antioch University, Santa Barbara.

 Emily Noel, Grades 3-4